Lou Gehrig: Film and other media

-Gehrig's life was the subject of the 1942 film The Pride of the Yankees, starring Gary Cooper as Gehrig and Teresa Wright as his wife.
-It received 11 Academy Award nominations and won in one category, Film Editing.
+Gehrig's life was the subject of the 1942 film The Pride of the Yankees, starring Gary Cooper as Gehrig and Teresa Wright as his wife Eleanor.
+It received 11 Academy Award nominations, winning Film Editing.
 Former Yankee teammates Babe Ruth, Bob Meusel, Mark Koenig, and Bill Dickey (then still an active player) played themselves, as did sportscaster Bill Stern.
-In 2008, the AFI honored The Pride of the Yankees as the third-best sports picture ever made.
+In 2008, the AFI honored The Pride of the Yankees as the third-best sports movie.

+"The Lou Gehrig Story", about the days leading up to his farewell speech, was also featured on an episode of the CBS anthology TV series Climax! on April 19, 1956, starring Wendell Corey and Jean Hagen.

-The 1978 TV movie A Love Affair: The Eleanor and Lou Gehrig Story starred Blythe Danner and Edward Herrmann as Eleanor and Lou Gehrig.
+The 1978 television film A Love Affair: The Eleanor and Lou Gehrig Story starred Blythe Danner and Edward Herrmann as Eleanor and Gehrig, respectively.
 It was based on the 1976 autobiography My Luke and I, written by Eleanor Gehrig and Joseph Durso.

-In an episode of the PBS series Jean Shepherd's America, the Chicago-born Jean Shepherd told of how his father (Jean Shepherd, Sr.) and he would watch Chicago White Sox games from the right-field upper deck at Comiskey Park in the 1930s.
-On one occasion, the Sox were playing the Yankees, and Shepherd Sr. had been taunting Gehrig, yelling at him all day.
-In the top of the ninth, with Sox icon Ted Lyons holding a slim lead, Gehrig came to bat with a man on base, and the senior Shepherd yelled in a voice that echoed around the ballpark, "Hit one up here, ya bum!
+In an episode of the PBS series Jean Shepherd's America, the Chicago-born Jean Shepherd told of how he and his father would watch Chicago White Sox games from the right-field upper deck at Comiskey Park in the 1930s.
+On one occasion, the Sox were playing the Yankees, and the elder Shepherd had been taunting Gehrig, yelling at him all day.
+In the top of the ninth, with Sox icon Ted Lyons holding a slim lead, Gehrig came to bat with a man on base, and the elder Shepherd yelled in a voice that echoed around the ballpark, "Hit one up here, ya bum!
 I dare ya!"
 Gehrig did exactly that, hitting a screaming liner, practically into the heckler's lap, for the eventual game-winning home run.
-Shepherd's father was booed mercilessly, and he never again took junior Jean to a game.
-He apparently told this story originally when Gehrig's widow was in the audience at a speaking engagement.
+Shepherd's father was booed mercilessly, and he never again took the younger Jean to a game.
+Shepherd apparently told this story originally when Gehrig's widow was in the audience at a speaking engagement.

-His digital likeness and the opening quote of the "baseball's Gettysburg Address" are featured in All Star Baseball 2004.
+Gehrig's digital likeness and the opening quote of the "baseball's Gettysburg Address" are featured in All-Star Baseball 2004.